What We Know: 'Mass Arrest' Of 16 Marines Over Alleged Human Smuggling

 In addition to the very public mass arrest, eight other Marines were pulled out of the formation for questioning about separate possible drug crimes, the Marines said.

-The Marines say that none of the accused personnel were involved in the Southwest Border Support mission, where troops are assisting U.S. Customs and Border Protection to secure the U.S.'s border with Mexico.
+The Marines say that none of the accused personnel were involved in the Southwest Border Support mission, where troops are assisting U.S. Customs and Border Protection to secure the U.S. border with Mexico.
 Camp Pendleton is about 60 miles north of the border.

 The military has not specified what formal charges the arrested Marines might face.